 without receiving a response.
 This option avoids the need to run the

-command from chronyc
+offline command from chronyc when disconnecting the

 network link.

-relies on other programs (such as
+The software package chrony relies on other programs (such as

-) to access the timing data via the SHM or SOCK
+gpsd) to access the timing data via the SHM or SOCK

 driver.
-Use the refclock
+Use the refclock directive in

-to specify a hardware reference clock
+/etc/chrony.conf to specify a hardware reference clock

 to be used as a time source.
 It has two mandatory parameters: a driver name